Objective Evidence For Subjective Experience (2022)

-A Christian is one who has God for his Father.
+A Christian is one who has YHWH for his Father.
 But cannot this be said of every human being, Christian or not?
 Emphatically no!
-The idea that all people are children of God is not found in the Bible anywhere.
+The idea that all people are children of YHWH is not found anywhere in the Scriptures.
+Nevertheless, every human being is the creation oof YHWH.
 According to Packer, “Sonship to God is a supernatural gift which one receives through receiving Jesus.”

 If I am truly adopted into the family of my Father in heaven, then the characteristics of my Father in heaven should be found in me.
 This is not about mere observed behavioural patterns, but the actual character of the person of God growing up in the life of another person.
 In this case, me.

-Here, then, is a unique aspect of the Christian faith which no religion on earth can claim: Anyone in any place and at any time who becomes a Christian since the resurrection of Jesus, comes into direct relationship with the founder of the faith – even Jesus Christ himself.
-The characteristics of the Father in heaven that were displayed in his Son Jesus will now be increasingly displayed in those human beings who become related to Jesus by new birth.
+Here, then, is a unique aspect of the Christian faith which no religion on earth can claim: Anyone in any place and at any time who truly becomes a Christian by meeting with the founder of the faith – even Jesus Christ himself – enters into a new and eternal life that is far higher than a merely mortal life.
+The characteristics of the Father in heaven that were displayed in his Son Jesus will be increasingly displayed in those human beings who become related to Jesus by new birth.

-God’s creativity working in the re-creation of people should produce creativity in them, which is expressed through them.
-Human creativity is a reflection of divine creativity and, according to Warner, to express our creativity is itself a form of worship before our creative God.
-Therefore, would the real church please stand up
+YHWH’s creativity working in the re-creation of people should produce creativity in them, which is expressed through them.
+Human creativity is a reflection of divine creativity and, according to Warner, to express our creativity is itself a form of worship before our creative God YHWH.
+Therefore, would the real church please stand up.

 Winners have stickability, losers are soon forgotten.
 Jesus of Nazareth is still a world figure two thousand years on.
-The Bible is still a world best seller two thousand years on.
+The Scriptures are still a world best seller two thousand years on.
 The Christian church is still going strong two thousand years on.
 If we do not recognise this reality, perhaps our definition of winners is inadequate.